What is criminal justice? Investigating its purpose and professions

-From public executions during archaic times to the current media obsession with high-profile cases, criminal justice has always had a way of seizing public intrigue.
 Whether you’re captivated by criminology, fascinated with the legal system or passionate about the rehabilitation of offenders, there’s a lot in the criminal justice profession that intrigues you.
 Individuals from all walks of life are drawn to this field for many reasons.

 We spoke with seasoned experts to get the answers to all your questions.
-If you’re curious about the world of criminal justice and those who keep it running, read on to learn more.
-You may just come across a position that piques your interest.
+If you’re curious about the criminal justice system, read on to learn more.
+You may discover your future career lies in this field.

 What is criminal justice?

-Here’s the short answer: “Criminal justice is the structure of laws, rules and agencies designed to hold criminals accountable for their misdeeds and help them to restore their victims as much as possible,” explains Lizbeth Meredith, juvenile probation supervisor, author and former victim advocate.
+Let’s start with a concise criminal justice definition: “Criminal justice is the structure of laws, rules and agencies designed to hold criminals accountable for their misdeeds and help them to restore their victims as much as possible,” explains Lizbeth Meredith, former juvenile probation supervisor and victim advocate.

 In the United States, there is no singular criminal justice system.
 Rather, there are many individual systems working in concert.
-How they work depends on the jurisdiction in charge: whether it is a city, county, state, federal, tribal government or military installation.
+How they work depends on the jurisdiction in charge — whether it is a city, county, state, federal, tribal government or military installation.
 Laws, agencies and proceedings can vary among jurisdictions.
-To complicate matters, criminal justice operates at both the state and federal levels, depending on the location of the crime.
+To complicate matters further, criminal justice operates at both the state and federal levels, depending on the location of the crime.

 Law enforcement careers

-In law enforcement, officers patrol and report any criminal activity they observe in their area.
+In law enforcement, officers patrol and report any criminal activity they observe in their areas.
 They arrest offenders, investigate crimes, gather evidence and provide testimony in court.
-Hernandez notes the following common law enforcement positions:
+Common types of law enforcement positions include:

 - Police officers